onOffice-Web-Org/oo-wp-plugin/readme.txt

 * The labels for email address, phone and fax numbers no longer contain "default", which was confusing for website visitors.
 * The credentials no longer need to be newly entered after adding the encryption constant.
+* After uninstalling the plugin, there were some options left in the database.
+Those are now properly removed.

 = 4.0 (2022-06-21) =